British values are at the forefront of all we do at the College.

 Our behaviour policy establishes a clear use of rewards and sanctions when appropriate and the staff gives a clear reason why they are being given out.
 Positive behaviour to and from school is reinforced by SLT presence in the local community.

 Mediation and forgiveness sit at the heart of the College and the College has a highly regarded team of student mediators trained in partnership with the Southwark Mediation Service.
-This team has achieved local and National recognition – representatives have recently (2016) given advice to a committee at the House of Commons.
+This team has achieved local and National recognition – in 2016, representatives gave advice to a committee at the House of Commons.